Abortion in Idaho: Judicial history

 On January 5, 2023, the Idaho Supreme Court ruled that the Idaho Constitution does not confer a right to an abortion, rejecting a challenge to the states' abortion laws by Planned Parenthood.

+On September 12, 2023, four women filed a lawsuit against Idaho over the state's abortion ban, stating that they were denied abortions despite having dangerous pregnancy complications.
+One of the women represented in the lawsuit, whose fetus was diagnosed with a fatal anomaly, gave birth prematurely in a hotel bathroom after traveling to Portland, Oregon for an abortion after being denied an abortion in Idaho.
+A physician in Boise also reported that several patients experiencing severe pregnancy complications at the hospital where he works had to be airlifted out of state to receive care.

+On December 2, 2024, the Ninth Circuit Court of Appeals ruled that Idaho can enforce its prohibition against minors traveling out of state for abortions without parental consent.

+In March 2025, the Justice Department under the Donald Trump's second term filed to drop a lawsuit the Biden administration filed in 2022 against Idaho.
+In the 2022 lawsuit, the Justice Department argued that the state law violated the Constitution and was preempted by federal law, as it conflicted with the federal Emergency Medical Treatment and Labor Act (EMTALA).
+EMTALA requires hospitals receiving Medicare funds to provide necessary stabilizing treatment for an emergency medical condition.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state decreased by six, going from fifteen in 1982 to nine in 1992.
 In 2014, there were three abortion clinics in the state.
 In 2014, 95% of the counties in the state did not have an abortion clinic.
 That year, 68% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, there were three Planned Parenthood clinics, all of which offered abortion services, in a state with a population of 365,502 women aged 15–49.

-Emerg-A-Care in Jackson Hole, Wyoming, also served women from Eastern Idaho in 2017.
+Emerg-A-Care in Jackson Hole, Wyoming also served women from Eastern Idaho.

+After the Supreme Court's decision in Dobbs v.
+Jackson Women's Health Organization, all three Planned Parenthood clinics stopped offering abortion services.
+Planned Parenthood closed a clinic in 2022 and another in 2024, leaving just one clinic in the state.